Fiiyinfoluwa/aws-lb-terrafoam/README.md

 ## What Main.tf does

+- Imports the modules

+## What vpc.tf does

 - Creates a VPC
 - Creates a public subnet
 - Creates a public route table
 - Creates a public route table association
 - Creates an internet gateway
 - Creates a public route

+## What provider.tf does

+- Defines the AWS provider
+- Defines the AWS region

+## What EC2.tf does

+- Creates multiple EC2 instance
+- Imports the public key

+## What security.tf does

+- Creates a security group for the EC2 instances
-- Creates a security group for the load balancer and the instances
+- Creates a security group for the load balancer

+## What variables.tf does

+- Defines the default variables used in the project

+## What loadbalancer.tf does

 - Creates a load balancer
 - Creates a http and https load balancer listener rule

+## What target.tf does

 - Creates a load balancer target group
-- Creates a subdomain
 - Creates a load balancer target group attachment

+## What subdomain.tf does

+- Creates a subdomain for the load balancer
+- Creates a A record for the subdomain

+## What ssl.tf does

-- Creates a SSL certificate and a validation record
+- Creates a SSL certificate
+- Creates a validation record for the SSL certificate
+- Creates a SSL policy for the load balancer
+- Validates the SSL certificate

+## What inventory.tf does

 - Creates a host inventory file for Ansible
 - Configures the Servers with Ansible

+## What data.tf does

+- Imports the hosted zone id

+## What playbook.yml does

+- Installs Apache
+- Sets the hostname of the servers
+- Sets the timezone of the server
+- Configures Apache to display the hostname

 ## How to use